Coast Guard Air Station Elizabeth City: Operations and Missions

-Popular Culture
+Popular culture

 Air Station Elizabeth City was the setting (and used as a double for Coast Guard Air Station Kodiak, Alaska) in the 2006 film The Guardian.
 Base personnel were instrumental in providing the infrastructure and support necessary to the filming of the motion picture.

 In 2018, the Air Station provided a helicopter and flight crew to assist in the filming of the reboot Jack Ryan series on Amazon Prime.
 Four crew members including two pilots were featured in the pilot episode, with two members having speaking roles.
-In the episode, the HH60J Jayhawk helicopter lands in the back yard of a dinner party, with an Aviation Survival Technician and Aviation Maintenance Technician exiting the aircraft to search for the main character.
+In the episode, the HH-60J Jayhawk helicopter lands in the back yard of a dinner party, with an Aviation Survival Technician and Aviation Maintenance Technician exiting the aircraft to search for the main character.

 Geographic location

 Support Center Elizabeth City is located at 36°15′38″N 76°10′29″W.